Skip to main content

 Pop-up deals that pencil at $180,000 spread can go negative when HPRB rejects massing and drawings restart.

-Vacant rowhouse, no tenantsMinimal — verify genuine vacancy
+Vacant rowhouseMinimal TOPA — verify genuine vacancy

 Vacant and blighted property rules